-10.2 Criteria for teaching
+11.2 Criteria for Teaching

-In the assessing an individual's performance in teaching, certain indicators are employed; a partial list is given below.
-To be rated excellent in teaching, an individual should excel in several of the indicators.
+In assessing an individual's performance in teaching, certain indicators are employed; a partial list is given below.
+To be rated excellent in teaching, and individual should excel in several of the indicators.

-10.2.1 Indicators for teaching performance
+11.2.1 Indicators for teaching performance for faculty and teaching specialized faculty of all ranks